 I love this time of year because it means having lots of friends and family over to celebrate the season.
 Every year I struggle with the idea of buying such season specific serving dishes because they can be pricey.
 But I saw a plate in a catalogue that I couldn’t get out of my head and had to come up with a way to avoid spending almost $60 on it.
-And so this leaf silhouette sharpie plate was born and although it turned out a little bit differently than I had invisioned, I love the result.
-And my cost for this plate and bowl was about $15.
+And so this fall leaf Sharpie plate was born and although it turned out a little bit differently than I had envisioned, I love the result.
+Plus my cost for this plate and bowl was about $15.
 Boo-ya!

-You will need an oven safe ceramic serving piece, metalic sharpies, (silver seemed to work the best,) some contact paper, white paper, a pencil, scissors, and an oven.
+You will need an oven safe ceramic serving piece, metallic Sharpies, (silver seemed to work the best), contact paper, white paper, a pencil, scissors, and an oven.

 First you will need to decide on a design.
 I chose fall leaves for a few reasons.
 One, I think that I could get by using the leaf motif for both fall and winter (remember my fear of too seasonally specific stuff) and two, they are a simple silhouette with not a lot of detail which is perfect for this project.

-First I did a quick google search on the ipad for “fall leaf silhouette.”
+Then do a quick Google search for “fall leaf silhouette.”
 There are a ton to pick from.
 Try to find ones you like that don’t have a lot of jagged edges.
 This will make your job easier later.
-I made them the size I wanted them (based on the size of my plate and bowl) by zooming in on them and then simply laid a piece of white paper over them and traced lightly with a pencil (much like I did for my Jar Silhouette Art.)
+I made them the size I wanted (based on the size of my plate and bowl) by zooming in; then I simply laid white paper over them and traced lightly with a pencil (much like I did for my Jar Silhouette Art).

 Tape each leaf to the white side of some contact paper and cut it out so that you now have a sticker in the shape of that leaf, which will be your stencil.